shrimay18/VCriateExamApp/README.md

 ## About

-Developed by Neel Dholiya, this platform aims to provide a smooth and user-friendly online exam-taking experience with real-time monitoring for enhanced exam integrity.
+Developed by Shrimay Somani, this platform aims to provide a smooth and user-friendly online exam-taking experience with real-time monitoring for enhanced exam integrity.